-7.1 Additional financial contributions are currently available from the Department of Communities and Local Government to help the Council meet its obligations.
+7.1 Additional financial contributions are currently available from the Department of Communities and Local Government to help us meet our obligations.

-If the Plan is judged to meet the 'Basic Conditions' there will be human resource implications as the Council is required to arrange the referendum; and, subject to the results of the referendum, bring the Plan into force within another 56 days of a successful Referendum.
+If the plan is judged to meet the 'Basic Conditions' there will be human resource implications as the Council is required to arrange the Referendum; and, subject to the results of the Referendum, bring the plan into force within another 56 days of a successful Referendum.

 The resource implications are corporate including Development Services, Community Development, Financial Services and One Legal.
-However, at the referendum stage the greatest demand will be on Democratic Services.
+However at the Referendum stage the greatest demand will be on Democratic Services.